 Yes, we love working with children!
 However, before seeing your child, it is important that your clinician understands who has legal custody of your child.
 For married couples, we require the written consent of both parents.
-However, if the parents are divorced, their rights to make decisions on behalf of their children are subject to the order given by the family court.
-In such cases, our clinicians are required to review (and retain) a copy of the custody order prior to commencing treatment of a minor child and to obtain signatures of both parents if both have legal custody.
+However, if the parents have divorced, their rights to make decisions on behalf of their children are subject to the order given by the family court.
+In such cases, our therapists are required to review (and retain) a copy of the custody order prior to the commencement of the treatment of a minor child, and obtain signatures of both parents if both have legal custody.

 Do you provide couples therapy?

 Yes.
-We provide premarital couples therapy, marital therapy, and therapy to couples who simply want to improve their communication with each other.
+We provide premarital couples therapy, marital therapy, and therapy to couples who simply want to improve how they communicate with each other.